Yubico/webauthn-sign-kem-extensions/README.md

        authenticator that can create backup eligible credentials.
 If possible, configure the authenticator to create a backup eligible credential.

-       If `genKey.backupEligible` is `"preferred"`, select an authenticator that can create backup eligible credentials and configure the authenticator to create a backup eligible credential.
+       If `genKey.backupEligible` is `"required"`, select an authenticator that can create backup eligible credentials and configure the authenticator to create a backup eligible credential.
 If this is not possible, return a DOMException whose name is “NotAllowedError”.